GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/reduce.rst

     ::

-        reduce @stdstar.lis -p darkCorrect:do_dark=False
+        reduce @stdstar.lis -p darkCorrect:do_cal=skip

-    Modify this command to allow the dark correction with the dark we used for the science frame, ``N20160102S0423_dark.fits``.
+    Modify this command to allow the dark correction to use the processed dark we used for the science frame, ``N20160102S0423_dark.fits``.

     [:ref:`Solution <basic1_solution_reduce3>`]

-.. reduce reduce @stdstar.lis -p addDQ:user_bpm=N20160102S0373_bpm.fits
+.. reduce reduce @stdstar.lis -p --user_cal processed_dark:N20160102S0423_dark.fits
-    --user_cal processed_dark:N20160102S0423_dark.fits